 OpenNebula has been validated and is supported on VMware Cloud on AWS.
 Customers can contact the support team through the commercial support portal to know specific configuration and limitations.

-Generally for all Linux platforms, it is worth noting that gems should be installed with the install_gems, avoiding the platform’s package version.
+Generally for all Linux platforms, it is worth noting that Ruby gems should be used from packages shipped with OpenNebula or installed with the install_gems utility.
+Avoid using Ruby gems versions shipped with your platform.

 Certified Infrastructure Scale¶

-However, there are several OpenNebula users managing significant higher number of hypervisors (in the order of two thousand) with a single instance, this largely depends as mentioned on the storage, networking and also monitoring configuration.
+However, there are several OpenNebula users managing significant higher numbers of hypervisors (on the order of two thousand) with a single instance.
+This largely depends, as mentioned, on the storage, networking and also monitoring configuration.

 Frontend Platform Notes¶